cvera08/automation-frontend-playwright-typescript/README.md

 <br/>

-Feel free to download the playwright html report from the main execution page:
+Feel free to download the playwright html report from the main execution page - Artifacts option:

 ![image](https://github.com/cvera08/automation-frontend-playwright-typescript-github-actions/assets/28716586/2f1a447f-f72c-4102-a172-b0781291f500)

 #### Test, Can I Deploy?, Deploy

-As in the previous [Run Tests with GHA](#run-tests-with-gha) section, you can use the Actions tab > "Call Makefile Dispatch" left option.
+As in the previous **[Run Tests with GHA](#run-tests-with-gha)** section, you can use the "Actions" tab > "Call Makefile Dispatch" left option.
-Or just use this direct [Link](https://github.com/cvera08/automation-frontend-playwright-typescript-github-actions/actions/workflows/call_makefile_dispatch.yml).
+Or just use this direct [Link](https://github.com/cvera08/automation-frontend-playwright-typescript-github-actions/actions/workflows/call_makefile_dispatch.yml) instead.

 Once there you can run the workflow manually (like in the previous steps) and you will be able to see one of these two scenarios: